aetperf/aetperf.github.io/_posts/2022-12-21-Dijkstra-s-algorithm-in-Cython-part-2-3.md

     cython               : 0.29.32
     numpy                : 1.23.5

 Computations are performed on a laptop with an 8 cores Intel i7-7700HQ CPU @ 2.80GHz, running Linux.
-Similarly to the first part of the post serie, we checked the result against SciPy, only measured the execution time of the `run` phase (not the `setup` phase), and use the best time over 3 runs.
+Similarly to the first part of the post series, we checked the result against SciPy, only measured the execution time of the `run` phase (not the `setup` phase), and use the best time over 3 runs.
 We used the 3 largest DIMACS networks in order to get some significant elapsed time.
 Here are the features of these 3 networks:

 | Network | vertex count | edge count |
 |---------|--------------|------------|